 Before the United States Bureau of Engraving and Printing (BEP) began printing postage stamps, contracts had been awarded to private companies for the production of stamps.

-In 1894, with the approval of the Secretary of the Treasury, the Bureau submitted a bid for the contract to print the new stamps.
+In 1894, with the approval of the secretary of the Treasury, the Bureau submitted a bid for the contract to print the new series of postage stamps.
 Their bid was almost $7,000 less than the lowest bid submitted by the three private companies also competing for the contract.
+Until this date, contracts had been awarded to private companies for the production of stamps.
 Despite loud protests that the Bureau was not capable of producing the stamps, they were awarded the contract.

 The BEP used the same dies previously used by the American Bank Note Company for their first series of stamps but made small changes to them so the stamps could be distinguished from the previous issues.
 The BEP printed its first postage stamps on July 1, 1894.
 The very first stamp produced by the BEP was #256, the 6¢ Garfield, issued less than three weeks later on July 18.

 That stamp marked the start of the first Bureau Issue.
 Throughout 1894, the BEP would print stamps in 13 more denominations, though some color differences and slight changes to the printing plates resulted in several varieties of some of the stamps.
 The following year, the BEP printed the same designs on double-line watermarked paper, to help prevent counterfeiting.

 Soon, the BEP began producing most US postage stamps.
 In the coming years, there were several major milestones.
 The BEP produced its first coil stamps in 1908, first used the rotary press in 1914, and began experimenting with electronic controls in the perforating process.
 During World War II, the BEP produced Allied military stamps that were used in Italy, France, Germany, and Austria.
 The BEP printed its first full-color stamp on the Giori Press (#1094) in 1957.